EPICS-motor-wg/axis/README.md

 ./run-EthercatMC-ioc.sh SolAxis
 ```

-Pressing RETURN then executing `dbl` will show the list of PVs available.
+Pressing RETURN then executing `dbl` will show the list of available PVs.

 ### Running the Tests